sorayacaixeiro/Scaixeiro.github.io/vacancy.md

 # PhD positions

 **I have one funded PhD project starting in October 2025**.

-Please contact me directly if interested and to talk about potential projects and how we can tailor them to your interests.
-I encorage self-funded student applications and externally funded through-out the year.
+[Funded PhD position](https://www.findaphd.com/phds/project/faculty-of-science-ursa-phd-project-functional-biointegrated-micro-and-nanolaser-sensors-for-tissue-and-single-cell-applications/?p176163) This is a funded PhD studentship open to all nationalities - Please contact me directly if interested and to talk about potential projects and how we can tailor them to your interests- advert will open soon.

 # Research staff/ Postdoctoral positions
 Currently, there are no funded positions avaliable.
 Nevertheless, if you are keen on becoming part of our team, we encourage you to reach out.
 Below, you'll find a variety of prestigious funding options; keep in mind that these are just a few examples I would be delighted to support and assist you with your application.